akoumoundouros/TechTest/README.md

 * Get by ID
 * Delete

 a product/products.
-It also demonstrates an Authentication and Persistence layer.
+It also demonstrates an Authentication layer.

 ## How to run